justingreerbbi/wordpress-oauth-server/README.md

 ## Authentication Documentation

-*The following documentation assumes that you are famialr with PHP and at least a basic understand the workflow for OAuth 2.0 works.*
+*The following documentation assumes that you are familiar with PHP and at least a basic understand the work flow for OAuth 2.0 works.*

-Since the main framework of this plugin was built on Brent Shaffers sevrver, you can follow his documentation.
+Since the main framework of this plugin was built on Brent Shaffers server, you can follow his documentation.
 The only difference is the endpoints.
 The plugin endpoints are below:

 - `/oauth/authorize`
 - `oauth/token`